Jane Wairimu

-In 2021 Wacu was chosen by Head coach Paul Bitok to be in a twelve woman team to compete at the postponed 2020 Olympics in Tokyo.
+In 2021 Wacū was chosen by Head coach Paul Bitok to be in a twelve woman team to compete at the postponed 2020 Olympics in Tokyo.
 Mercy Moim was chosen to captain Kenya's team.
 It was the first time that Kenya had qualified since 2003.
 Bitok chose a similar team to the one that competed at the 2019 FIVB Volleyball World Cup as it had eight players in common.
-These were Wacu, Edith Mukuvilani, Emmaculate Chemtai and Sharon Chepchumba, Mercy Moim, Leonida Kasaya, Lorine Chebet and Agripina Kundu.
+These were Wacū, Edith Mukuvilani, Emmaculate Chemtai and Sharon Chepchumba, Mercy Moim, Leonida Kasaya, Lorine Chebet and Agripina Kundu.
 The team were trained additionally by Luizomar de Moura of Brazil.
 The Kenyans lost their first match in Tokyo against the home team of Japan.